MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

-# A Functional Approach to Cat Herding with PHP Generators
+# A Functional Guide to Cat Herding with PHP Generators

 When working with arrays in PHP, three of the most useful functions available to us are [array_map()](http://php.net/manual/en/function.array-map.php), [array_filter()](http://php.net/manual/en/function.array-filter.php) and [array_reduce()](http://php.net/manual/en/function.array-reduce.php), which allow us to manipulate the value of array elements, select a subset of values from an array, or reduce an array to a single value; all using a callback function to determine exactly what logic should be applied.
 The use of a callback makes them extremely flexible, and these functions can be particularly powerful, especially when combined together.